kevinduh/DeepLearningIntro/README.md

 ## Lecture Slides on Deep Learning

-Kevin Duh (kevinduh-at-cs.jhu.edu)
+Kevin Duh <br/>
+(kevinduh-at-cs.jhu.edu)

-These are various slides I created for teaching deep learning circa 2014-2017.
+These are various slides I created for teaching deep learning circa 2014-2017 at NAIST, JHU, and other places.
 Some material are outdated, some are not.
+This research field is improving at such a rapid pace that I no longer believe everything I said in the slides--so please use these slides with discretion.

 Feel free to use the slides in PDF format, or the corresponding latex source files.
 Compile them by, e.g.: